Sharp Edge Test Equipment

 Because the method is designed to evaluate whether an edge damages the specified indicator media under controlled conditions.
 The result depends on the defined interaction between the edge and the tape, not just on visual appearance.

-In many toy safety workflows, yes.
-A product may need to be evaluated in the as-received condition and again after the applicable use-and-abuse sequence to determine whether sharp points or edges become accessible.
+In many toy safety workflows, testing is performed in the as-received condition and again after the applicable use-and-abuse sequence to determine whether sharp edges become accessible.

 Is a visually sharp feature always a failure?